 Net Promoter Score – An Introduction

 Ah, Net Promoter Score.
-You have heard of it and you probably understand the importance of customer loyalty.
+You have heard of it, and you probably understand the importance of customer loyalty.
 The NPS system is a measure of customer loyalty that correlates to a business’s profitability.
-Most companies measure NPS by asking customers right after a recent transaction via a survey.
-However, very few companies actually take into account of the different customer profiles when reporting NPS.
+Most companies measure NPS through NPS surveys, asking customers right after a recent transaction via a survey.
+However, very few companies actually take into account the different customer profiles when reporting NPS.
 In my experience with modeling, companies are losing out on a huge opportunity when they don’t leverage the power of weighted NPS.

 Here’s an example:

-Now, let’s calculate the standard formula for NPS: % of Promoter customers minus % of your detractor customers.
+Now, let’s calculate NPS: % of Promoter customers minus % of your detractor customers.